[Art] Zdzisław Beksiński (1929-2005)

 All of these mesmerising and visceral 'Baroque' paintings were left untitled by Beksinski, he didn't believe in bestowing names to his paintings and running the risk of having his creative work being misinterpreted by the viewer.
 The artist insisted that there was no deep meaning to his work, so he left it up to the observer to comprehend each of his paintings as he or she so desires.

 Beksinski originally studied Architecture in Kraków and began designing buses for an auto-company in Sanok.
-He started experimenting with photography in his spare time and soon caused controversy in Poland’s art world with his most photograph "SADIST'S CORSET" (1957), a far cry from the traditional nude portrait, this bold image renounced all of the rules and mantras of conventional Pictorialism or "pure photography".
-The image depicts a naked woman whose body is obscured and divided into segments with metal wiring, subversive and disturbing and yet somehow liberating.
+He started experimenting with photography in his spare time and caused controversy in Poland’s art world with his image "SADIST'S CORSET" (1957), a far cry from the traditional nude portrait, this bold image renounced all of the rules and mantras of conventional Pictorialism or "pure photography".
+The image depicts a naked woman whose body is obscured and divided into segments with metal wiring, disturbing and yet somehow liberating.

 The abstracted compositions and distorted stylistic elements in Beksinski's early photographic experiments would ultimately bleed directly into the sadomasochist visual aesthetic of his futuristic oil paintings.
 Beksinski would eventually quit photography altogether years later as it was starting to limit his imagination and artistic possibilities, he soon transitioned into painting.